kwn/monolog-kafka-handler/README.md

 ## Installation

-In order to install a Kafka handler for Monolog add a dependency in your `composer.json` file:
+In order to install Kafka handler for Monolog add a dependency in your `composer.json` file:

 ```
 {